casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 ## Prerequisites
 - Set up your machine as per the [prerequisites](/docs/workflow/setup)
-- Ensure you have [set up an account](/docs/workflow/setup#setting-up-an-account) with a public and private key pair to initiate the deploy
+- Ensure you have [set up an account](/docs/workflow/setup#setting-up-an-account) with a public and secret key pair to initiate the deploy
 - Since we are deploying to the Casper Testnet, ensure your [Testnet faucet account](https://testnet.cspr.live/tools/faucet) contains enough CSPR tokens to perform the contract execution.
 Follow [fund your account](/docs/workflow/setup#fund-your-account) guide to add CSPR tokens to your account
 - CSPR tokens are used to pay for the transactions on the Casper Network.
 Follow the [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about token transferring on the Casper Testnet